AI Coding Cost Calculator

 Where does the pricing data come from?

-All pricing is sourced from the OpenRouter API (openrouter.ai/api/v1/models) and verified against each provider's official pricing pages.
+Official provider pricing pages are the primary source for standard API rates.
+We use the OpenRouter API for model discovery and fallback pricing only when an official public API price is unavailable.
 Prices are in USD per million tokens.
 We update pricing data regularly as providers adjust their rates.
-Last verified: April 2026.
+Last verified: July 2026.